 Google’s presence in our lives is growing at a rapid pace.
-It all started with the simple search engine, and now, no single day passes when I don’t use a Google product.
-One of it remains with me all the time, my Android smartphone.
+It all started with a simple search engine, and now, no single day passes when I don’t use a Google product.
+One of them remains with me all the time, my Android smartphone.

 One thing that unifies all of Google’s services is the Google account.
-Recently, amid the privacy concerns that surfaced around Facebook, I downloaded my Google account data archive that was a whopping 9GB in size.
-That’s when I realized the importance of Google.
+Recently, I downloaded my Google account data archive that was a whopping 9GB in size.
+That’s when I realized the importance of Google and the potential threat it could become.

-So after my internet banking accounts, it’s second most important digital asset I have.
+After my internet banking accounts, my Google account the second most important digital asset I possibly have.
 And even the fear of losing access to it someday may send a chill down the spine.
 It may be the case with many people.

-But it could be possible one day when we stop using our account unexpectedly due to some reason.
+But it could be possible one day when you stop using our account unexpectedly due to some reason.
 In that case, Google has got your back.
 You can delete your Google account automatically when you stop using it.
 For instance, after you die.
+Or, maybe you might want to move to a remote island with no internet connectivity.

 How to delete your Google account after death?

-Google has created a tool called Inactive Account Manager that helps users configure there to account for the time when it’s not in use.
+Google has created a tool called Inactive Account Manager that helps you configure their Google account for the time when it’s not in use.

 It also lets you decide what happens to your data.
 You can choose trusted contacts who will be notified after you stop using your Google account.
 They would be able to download your data if you allow it (in advance).